Gerardo Arteaga: Senior

 In September 2018, he was called up by interim manager Ricardo Ferretti for September friendlies against Uruguay and the United States.
 Arteaga made his senior national team debut against the United States on 11 September 2018, where Mexico lost 0–1.
 On 27 September 2022, he scored his first international goal during a 2–3 loss against Colombia.

 In October 2022, Arteaga was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster, but did not receive any minutes on the field during the tournament.

+In June 2024, Arteaga was called up by Jaime Lozano to the Copa America 2024 where he scored a goal in Mexico’s opening match day against Jamaica, helping Mexico secure a win.